Oct. 8, 2022

 From the main amplifier, the beam makes a final pass through the power amplifier.
 By now, the beams’ total energy has grown from 1 billionth of a joule to 4 million joules—all in a few millionths of a second.

 The 192 beams proceed to two 10-story switchyards on either side of the Target Chamber where they are split into quads of 2×2 arrays by a series of transport mirrors (see Beam Transport).
-Just before entering the Target Chamber, each quad passes through a final optics assembly, where the laser pulses are converted from 4 million joules infrared to 2 million joules ultraviolet energy, and focused onto the target.
+Just before entering the Target Chamber, each quad passes through a final optics assembly, where the pulses are converted from infrared to ultraviolet light and focused onto the target.
 NIF’s 192 laser beams travel about 1,500 meters from their birth to their destination at the center of the spherical Target Chamber.
 Yet the journey from start to finish takes only about 5 microseconds.

 An array of diagnostic instruments attached to the Target Chamber measure what happens when the target capsule implodes and the hydrogen atoms inside the capsule fuse in a controlled thermonuclear fusion reaction, releasing enormous amounts of energy.
 Those diagnostics provide an invaluable stream of fusion-related data that informs researchers at the Lab and around the world.